inbo/tutorials/content/articles/spatial_mgrs/index.md

 geodetic datum that relates actual positions on the Earth surface to the (unprojected, ellipsoidal) geodetic coordinate system, which also implies defining the ellipsoid and prime meridian.
-The geodetic datum is a property of the geodetic CRS.
+The geodetic datum is a property of the geodetic CRS associated with the projected CRS.

 This also means that without a geodetic datum, you can’t determine the physical location on the Earth surface that corresponds to a pair of UTM